ohlab/GRiD/README.md

 Edit the file "GRiD_setup.qsub" and specify paths to your Reads directory, output directory, GRiD scripts directory, and finally, bowtie2 index file of genome.
 Submit the qsub file.

 NOTE: The script assumes reads are paired-end and annotated as name_1.fastq and name_2.fastq, respectively.
 If delimiter separating reads isn't the underscore symbol, modify lines 17 and 21 accordingly.
 Likewise, if using unpaired reads, edit the bowtie2 commands (lines 17 - 31).
-Also, the script was designed for Portable Batch Systems (PBS), but the can be called locally like any other bash script.
+Also, the script was designed for Portable Batch Systems (PBS), but can be called locally like any other bash script.

 OUTPUT